flycheck/flycheck/doc/contributor/contributing.rst

 the ``doc/`` directory.

 You need Python 3.4 or newer to install Sphinx_ for Flycheck’s documentation.
-On OS X it is recommended that you use Homebrew_ to install the latest Python version with ``brew install python3``.
+On macOS it is recommended that you use Homebrew_ to install the latest Python version with ``brew install python3``.
 On Linux you should be able to obtain Python 3.4 from the package manager of your distribution.